Home

 The Unconscious Aspect of Emotional Trials

 Psychologically, locating and treating the unconscious final cause of the symptoms can be the most critical aspect of the treatment because it can have a curative effect on the other causes as well.
-Treating only the material cause, however—as if it were the rational and only cause—will leave the final cause untreated and free to continue exerting its harmful influence.
-In regard to depression and anxiety, the psychological treatment usually centers around unconscious feelings of anger and guilt and victimization.
+Using medication to treat only the material cause—as if it were the rational and only cause—will leave the final cause untreated and free to continue exerting its harmful influence.
+In regard to depression and anxiety, the psychological treatment usually centers around unconscious experiences of anger and guilt and victimization.

 From a Christian perspective, the root of anxiety is a lack of trust in God’s providence, such that, when facing the unknown, you worry endlessly about how to “figure it out” on your own.
 The root of depression is a lack of trust in God’s justice, such that when encountering any hurt or insult you fall into a desire to take matters into your own hands to get revenge, but, feeling helpless to overpower others, you turn your anger onto yourself as unconscious self-blame.